-One of the two common methods for cooling an electronic system such as computers is through the use of conventional heat pipes.
+One of the two common methods for cooling an electronic system using a liquid is through the use of conventional heat pipes.
 Note that a heat pipe is specifically a heat-transfer device that works based on the principles of thermal conductivity and phase transition to transfer heat from a source to another solid interface.

 To be more specific, heat pipes work by moving heat away from the heat source through a fluid that converts into gas when heated, travels along the pipes to the cold surface, and condenses back into its liquid form as it cools.
-The fluid essentially travels along the pipe through capillary action, centrifugal force, or gravity.
+The fluid travels along the pipe through capillary action, centrifugal force, or gravity.
 It is essentially a type of a liquid cooling system.

 The Pros: Advantages and Benefits of Heat Pipes

 A major advantage of heat pipes is that they remain more cost-effective than vapor chamber cooling, thus making them more popular in numerous applications, including the conventional design of hardware components found in most desktop computers.

 It is also important to note that a key strength of this cooling method is that it is effective for transferring heat from a heat source to a remote condenser.
 On the other hand, take note that vapor chambers are more ideal for spreading heat.

 The most suitable application of a heat pipe is in low-power situations.
 To better illustrate, entry-level to mid-level desktop computer would benefit from this system due to its low installation and configuration costs.

 Another advantage of heat pipes is that they have better design flexibility when applied to a system with crowded components.
 Pipes are bendable, and as such, they can be wrapped around different components.
 The system is ideal for moving heat from a source and to a remote area with a distance of greater than 40 to 50 millimeters.